An age of ash and shadow.

 The practitioner behind the name.

-Justin C. Laffer came to Petrarch long before there was a firm to name.
-He studied Renaissance literature and the classics, taught Shakespeare, and returned to his early education in Latin — translating Cicero and Virgil. veneration for the deep wisdom of the past never left him.
-Years later, reading Stephen Greenblatt’s The Swerve, he met Petrarch again, and understood his pivotal role in recovering the classical foundations that brought forth the Renaissance.
+Justin C. Laffer came to Petrarch long before there was an agency to name.
+He studied Renaissance literature and the classics, taught Shakespeare, and returned to his early education in Latin, translating Cicero and Virgil.
+That veneration for the wisdom of the past never left him.
+Years later, reading Stephen Greenblatt’s The Swerve, he met Petrarch again and recognized the man behind the recovery the story above describes.

 The name took on its full weight during a dark night of his own.
-In Nashville, struggling with a set of marketing problems the field’s usual instruments could not solve, he came back to the historian’s account of Petrarch — and to the phrase that has stayed with him since: an age of ash and shadow.
+In Nashville, struggling with a set of marketing problems the field’s usual instruments could not solve, he came back to Petrarch, and to the phrase that has stayed with him since: an age of ash and shadow.
 He recognized it.
 Marketing was living through one.

-By then Justin had spent more than fifteen years in healthcare marketing, as an in-house leader and as a consultant.
-At HCA Healthcare — among the largest healthcare systems in the country — he worked on the brand-transformation team through a period of significant growth, then led clinical communications and physician marketing for the Clinical Excellence and Physician & Provider Relations departments.
-At Qualifacts he led content marketing and developed the approach that would become the foundation of Petrarch’s method.
-His work has since extended across major EHR platforms and many of the industry’s most established names — among them Eli Lilly, GE Healthcare, Philips, Stryker, and Edwards Lifesciences — as well as the agencies, media groups, and consultancies that serve them.
+Justin has spent more than fifteen years in healthcare marketing, in-house and as a consultant.
+At HCA Healthcare he worked on the brand-transformation team, then led clinical communications and physician marketing for the system's clinical excellence and provider relations organizations.
+At Qualifacts he led content marketing and built a program instrumental to the company’s value for its private-equity investors.
+At League, he built the marketing program and growth strategy that enabled venture investment valuing the company at over $1.4 billion.
+His experience spans many of the industry’s most successful technology, provider, pharmaceutical, operations, and data players, along with the agencies, media groups, and consultancies that serve them.

-That breadth showed him the gap the firm exists to close.
-The most rigorous thinking in B2B healthcare is real — but it tends to be reserved for the boardroom and the executive engagement, while the teams who carry the work day to day rarely have a partner operating at that level beside them.
-It is less a failure of talent than a feature of how the work is structured and sold.
-Petrarch Strategy was built to bring that caliber of thinking to the people doing the work.
+That breadth showed him the gap the agency exists to close: the most rigorous thinking in B2B healthcare is reserved for the boardroom, while the teams who carry the work day to day rarely have a partner operating at that level.
+It also taught him how investors read the work: which marketing creates enterprise value, and which merely performs it.
+Petrarch Strategy was built to close the gap from both sides.
+That caliber of thinking for the teams doing the work, and investment intelligence for the capital behind them.

 Justin holds a dual degree from Vanderbilt University in English literature and art history, a master’s in literary theory and linguistics from Kent State University, and an MBA in marketing and healthcare economics from Belmont University.